robertsabum/Stochastic-Control-with-DRL/README.md

 uncirtain demand and traffic conditions.
 The goal of the agent is to serve as many passengers as possible while minimizing the average waiting time.
 Here we use a Deep Q Network approach to train the agent to select the optimal route for the bus.

-#### Stochastic Game Strategy

-The third problem we explore is stochastic game strategy, which involves developing a strategy for playing a game with uncertain outcomes.
-We use DRL to learn the optimal strategy for playing a three-card poker game showcasing a self play strategy where the agent learns by playing against previous versions of itself.
-The agent learns to make the optimal decisions that maximize winnings based on the current state of the game.

 The code in this repository requires the following dependencies:

     Python 3.7 or later